Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 Windows | No | No | Yes |

+It is open-source and free to use.
 We’ve also written a post about the best Zabbix Alternatives.

 6. Icinga

-Icinga is an open source network monitoring application that was originally created as a fork of the Nagios monitoring system.
+Icinga is an open-source network monitoring application that was originally created as a fork of the Nagios monitoring system.
 It was started to correct the shortcomings of the Nagios monitor and to add new features.
 It takes its name from a Zulu word that means examines, browses or looks for.

 - Scales up to thousands of nodes in a quick and reliable way.

-- Monitors network services, host services and server components.
+- Monitors network services, host services, and server components.

-- Does parallel service checks
+- Parallel service checks

 - Rules can be applied to hosts and services to create a continuous monitoring environment.

-- RESTful API makes it easy to update your configurations or show the details you want, on-the-fly.
+- RESTful API makes it easy to update your configurations or show the details you want, the on-the-fly.

 - Supports Graphite and InfluxDB natively.

-Price: It is open source and free to use.
+It is open-source and free to use.

 7. OpenNMS

-OpenNMS is an open-source enterprise grade network monitoring tool developed by the users and community of OpenNMS.
+OpenNMS is an open-source enterprise-grade network monitoring tool developed by the users and community of OpenNMS.

-- Sends notifications through multiple channels such as emails, Slack, MatterMost, Jabber and even sends microblog notifications like Twitter.
+- Sends notifications through multiple channels such as emails, Slack, MatterMost, and Jabber and even sends microblog notifications like Twitter.

 - Alarms can be forwarded to applications too, so they can be integrated into your management workflow.